rahulunair/xpu_setup/base/Readme.md

-### Setup Intel dGPUs with oneAPI components
+### Setup Intel dGPUs with Intel oneAPI components

-Step-by-Step Setup Instructions to setup the base envinronment for Intel dGPUs with oneAPI components

 ⚠️ **Warning**: Follow these steps **in the order** presented to set up your Intel GPU Max dGPU server.